 Turning chain height: 5 chains

 Here’s an image that shows the difference between the sizes of five crochet stitches and their heights with the help of swatches.

 When you start crocheting a new row, usually, you make the turning chain in place of the first stitch of the row.
 However, for a row of single crochet (sc), the turning chain does not take the place of the first stitch.

 What that means is, let’s say if you had to crochet a row of single crochet (sc), then you would make 1 chain as the turning chain, and make the first single crochet of the row in the same stitch as the turning chain.

-For taller stitches like double crochet (dc), at the start of a new row, you would make 3 chains as the turning chain, and this turning chain is considered to be the first stitch of this row.
+For taller stitches like double crochet (dc), at the start of a new row, you will make 3 chains as the turning chain, and this turning chain is considered to be the first stitch of this row.
 Next, you will make the second stitch from the pattern.

 This is the most common scenario; however, there are exceptions.
 Some patterns specifically mention that the turning chain does not count as a stitch.

-The crochet stitches and the length of turning stitch in the chart above are the ones you can most commonly find in crochet patterns for different projects.
+The crochet stitches and the length of the turning stitch in the chart above are the ones you can most commonly find in crochet patterns for different projects.

-There might be patterns where you will need to make a higher or smaller number of chain stitches to match the height of the stitch you are making.
+You may come across patterns where you will need to make a higher or smaller number of chain stitches to match the height of the stitch you are making.
 It will also depend on the yarn, or the hook, or the tension in your crochet project.